Kreztofer/bandage/README.md

-# Ecommerce Application
+# Bandage

-This is an eCommerce application developed using Next.js, styled with Material-UI and Tailwind CSS, and state management handled with Redux Toolkit.
+This is an e-ommerce application developed using Next.js, styled with Material-UI and Tailwind CSS, and state management handled with Redux Toolkit.

 ## Table of Contents